Teaching Space Information

-Updated each semester, this page contains important information for instructors about building and teaching space access, an overview of classroom capacity, audio and video recording equipment and policies, available classroom supplies, and general classroom etiquette.
+Updated each semester, this page contains important information and best practices for instructors, including overviews of building and teaching space access, classroom capacity, audio and video recording equipment and policies, available classroom supplies, and general classroom etiquette.

 Building & Teaching Space Access